almogze/DSP_Ass1_new/README.md

 Assignment 1 of the course Distributed Systems programming course given by Meni Adler, Semester 1 2022 (Starts at Oct' 21).

-*all instances in our program are: ami-00e95a9222311e8ed  - micro which is a linux EC2 and support java sdk.*
+*all instances in our program are: ami-00e95a9222311e8ed  - micro which is a linux EC2 that support java sdk.*

 Activation guide:
 The whole application is started from the Local class.
 By running it with the proper arguments, the functionality of this code is performed.